 Committee work is important because it gives senators an opportunity to look into the subject in detail.
 This usually includes hearings, which allow senators to question groups and individuals on their views.

 The average Senate committee ranges in size from 12 to 15 members.
-Committee membership generally reflects the standings of the political parties in the Senate itself.

 What is the Independent Senators Group?